-It's these differences we need to consider when updating their bedrooms.
-Gradeschoolers need a study area, room for their collections, and a hideaway so they can just "chill".
-These bedroom ideas for gradeschoolers can help create a space they'll love.
+We need to consider these differences when updating their bedrooms.
+Gradeschoolers need a study area, room for their collections, and a hideaway to "chill."

 The study area in your gradeschooler's room can be a new furniture item or a cleverly arranged, well-equipped surface.

-It's helpful to create a beautiful space where kids want to work and study.
-This is the age where a loft bed with a desk underneath would be a great space-saving investment.
+Creating a comfortable, appealing space where kids want to work and study is helpful.
+At this age, a loft bed with a desk underneath would be a tremendous space-saving investment.

 After all, you don't have to worry (so much) at this age about them toppling out of the top bunk and harming themselves.